Kobe, Duncan, Garnett headline Basketball Hall of Fame class

 And he’s got plenty of elite company in the 2020 class, one that may be as glitzy as any.

-They all got into the Hall in their first year of eligibility, as did WNBA great Tamika Catchings.
+They all got into the Hall in their first year as finalists, as did WNBA great Tamika Catchings.
 Two-time NBA champion coach Rudy Tomjanovich finally got his call, as did longtime Baylor women’s coach Kim Mulkey, 1,000-game winner Barbara Stevens of Bentley and three-time Final Four coach Eddie Sutton.

 They were the eight finalists who were announced in February, and the panel of 24 voters who were tasked to decide who merited selection wound up choosing them all.
 Also headed to the Hall this year: former FIBA Secretary General Patrick Baumann, selected as a direct-elect by the international committee.